Holaspis

 Holaspis is a genus of equatorial African lizards in the family Lacertidae.
 These lizards are capable of gliding flight for distances of 30 meters (98 feet).

 Etymology

-The New Latin word "Holaspis " is derived from the Greek words " aspis", ἀσπίς (= a buckler, or round shield) and " holos", ὅλος, ὅλως (= whole, all, complete).
+The Neo-Latin word "Holaspis " is derived from the Greek words " aspis", ἀσπίς (= a buckler, or round shield) and " holos", ὅλος, ὅλως (= whole, all, complete).
 It refers to the head scalation with frontoparietal and occipital scales all fused.

 Description

 In morphology-based parsimony and compatibility analyses Arnold (1989) recognized a clade called the "Equatorial African group" including Adolfus, Gastropholis, and Holaspis.
 In all lacertids of this clade the parietal foramen is consistently absent, the parietal scale extends to the edge of the parietal table, and the postnasal scale is single.

 In Holaspis the head and body are very depressed, frontoparietal and occipital scales are all fused to shields, the tail is depressed with lateral fringes of scales, and the third and fourth toes of the forefoot are fused for nearly their entire joint.
 There are two longitudinal rows of smooth broad band-like scales down the vertebral line of the back and on the tail.
 The ventral scales are smooth.